jerosanchezz/Heikin/README.md

 # Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions about Heikin, do not hesitate to contact us.

 Email: fxiaoding@gmail.com